Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Approach

 \subsection{Motion-as-Option Network}

-To reduce motion dependency of existing two-stream methods, which is susceptible to low-quality optical flow maps, we propose a novel motion-as-option network that flexibly leverages motion cues depending on the user's choice.
+To reduce motion dependency of existing two-stream methods, which are susceptible to low-quality optical flow maps, we propose a novel motion-as-option network that flexibly leverages motion cues to reduce motion dependency.
 Figure~\ref{figure2} displays the architecture of our proposed motion-as-option network.

 \textbf{Separate encoders.} Considering that appearance and motion cues have different advantages that can complement each other, existing two-stream methods employ strongly-connected encoders.
 After every encoding block, appearance and motion features exchange their information, imposing constraints on each other.
 As the appearance and motion encoders cannot be separated, they can be regarded as a single encoder with an RGB image and an optical flow map as its input.
 Therefore, existing two-stream VOS methods are very dependent on motion cues extracted from optical flow maps, which results in critical errors when low-quality optical flow maps are used as input.